myhdl/myhdl/doc/source/manual/conversion.rst

 it easy to create a repetitive structure.
 Another application is the description of memory behavior.

-The convertor output is non-hierarchical.
+The converter output is non-hierarchical.
 That implies that all signals are declared at the top-level in VHDL or Verilog (as VHDL signals, or Verilog regs and wires.)
 However, some signals that are a list member at some level in the MyHDL design hierarchy may be used as